 A Board of eleven directors is to be elected at the Meeting to serve until the next annual meeting.
 Each nominee is voted for on an individual basis.
 If you submit a proxy in the enclosed form, it will, unless you direct otherwise, be voted FOR the election of each of the nominees named below.
 However, in case any of the nominees should become unavailable for election for any presently unforeseen reason, the persons named in the proxy will have the right to use their discretion in selecting a substitute.
-The election of directors at the Meeting will be governed by the new majority voting requirements under the CBCA, which became effective in August 2022.
-The new majority voting provisions in the CBCA require that, in an uncontested election of directors, such as the one planned for the Meeting, in order for a nominee to be elected as a director, they must receive more votes in favour of their election, than against.
-If a nominee fails to receive a majority of votes cast by our shareholders in favour of their election, they will not be elected and the Board position will remain open, except that an incumbent director will be permitted to remain in office until the earlier of (a) the 90th day after the day of the election or (b) the day on which their successor is appointed or elected.
-In light of these new CBCA statutory majority voting requirements, the Board resolved to revoke our existing majority voting policy, such that the former policy will not apply in respect of the Meeting.
+The election of directors at the Meeting will be governed by the majority voting requirements under the CBCA, which became effective in August 2022.
+The majority voting provisions in the CBCA require that, in an uncontested election of directors, such as the one planned for the Meeting, in order for a nominee to be elected as a director, they must receive more votes in favour of their election will remain open, except that an incumbent director will be permitted to remain in office until the earlier of (a) the 90th day after the day of the election or (b) the day on which their successor is appointed or elected.
+In light of these CBCA statutory majority voting requirements, the Board resolved to revoke our then existing majority voting policy, such that the former policy will not apply in respect of the Meeting.